vinophantom/vinophantom.github.io/_posts/2020/2019-07-03-ByeByeNPE.md

 # How to avoid NPE
-Since Java was created,programmers spent a lot of precious time handling NPE(NullPointerException),which is not some difficult problem.So, let's look at specific ways to solve these problems.
+Since Java was created, programmers spent a lot of precious time handling NPE(NullPointerException), which is not some difficult problem.So, let's look at specific ways to solve these problems.

 ## Check method arguments